 To flash the high beams, push the switch down, then release it.
-The high beams will stay on as long as you hold down the switch
+The high beams will stay on as long as the switch is held.

 - 1. High beams

 - 2. Low beams

 - 3. Flash high beams

 6) Turn Signal Button

 The turn signal button is located near the left handgrip.
 It turns off automatically after a normal turn, but you may have to turn it off manually after a shallow turn or lane change.